shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/ios-sdk-ad-units.md

 # Overview

 This section describes how to include various ad units or work with our interfaces within your iOS app.
-All AdUnits are subclasses of the [ANAdUnit](show-interstitials-ads-on-ios.md) class.
+All ad units are subclasses of the [ANAdUnit](show-interstitials-ads-on-ios.md) class.

 ## iOS ad units